 What does all this mean for you in terms of strategy?
 Three things:

-- First, don’t get too excited when you learn that an editor wants to do your book.
+- First, don’t get too excited when you learn that an editor wants to acquire your book.
 Until and unless they present a formal offer, all they’ve really said is, “I like what you’ve written.”

 - Second, don’t feel too crestfallen if an editor’s interest doesn’t morph into an offer of publication.
 That transformation only happens about 15% of the time.